 Everything you need is right in the GCash app, go to GLife and search for GCash PO.
 Once inside, you can then apply your store as a partner outlet.

 What are the requirements I need?

-First is you need to have a storefront, meaning you should own a store so that customers can transact with you publicly.
-Usually, sari-sari stores are the majority of GCash Partner Outlets out there.
+First, you need to have a storefront, meaning you should own a store so that customers can transact with you publicly.
+Sari-sari stores comprise the majority of GCash Partner Outlets out there.
 But it does not mean that you need to be a sari-sari store to be accepted.

 Another requirement is a separate phone for Partner Outlet transactions.
 I would suggest you as the owner do the actual GCash PO application itself in a separate GCash account.
 Creating multiple accounts is easy, but you will still need to undergo verification for the new account.